8 Efficiently running many analyses at once

 # ℹ 494 more rows

-Right after that we will use our custom column_values_to_snake_case() function on the term column.
+Right after that we will use our custom column_values_to_snake_case() function on the term column so it matches the term variable in the model estimates data frame.

 doc/learning.qmd